frictionlessdata/TableSchema.jl/README.md

 - `validate` function for validating schema descriptors
 - `infer` function that creates a schema based on a data sample

+### Status

+:construction: This package is pre-release and under heavy development.
+Please see [DESIGN.md](DESIGN.md) for a detailed overview of our goals, and visit the [issues page](https://github.com/frictionlessdata/tableschema-jl/issues) to contribute and make suggestions.
+For questions that need to a real time response, reach out via [Gitter](https://gitter.im/frictionlessdata/chat).
+Thanks! :construction:

 # Usage

+We aim to make this library compatible with all widely used approaches to work with tabular data in Julia.

+Please visit [our wiki](https://github.com/frictionlessdata/datapackage-jl/wiki) for a list of related projects that we are tracking, and contibute use cases there or as enhancement [issues](https://github.com/frictionlessdata/tableschema-jl/issues).

+See `examples` folder and unit tests in [runtests.jl](test/runtests.jl) for current usage.

 ## Table